LinaMaudlej/BF-linux/README.md

 	reboot --force
 	ip add

-You should be able to see interface tmfifo_net and two outgoing network interfacs.
+You should be able to see interface tmfifo_net and two outgoing network interfacs UP.

 	sudo ifconfig tmfifo_net0 192.168.100.1/24 up
 	sudo ifconfig <first_interface> 192.168.0.20 up